Skip to main content

 71iMyno2IPL

-Using a very slimline SATA cable may be necessary in the Thin Mini-ITX slim height-restricted cases.
+A slimline SATA cable may be necessary for use in the

 POWER SUPPLY

-Another thing you need to consider is that many of these motherboards run on 19V and you need an HP/DELL connector style 90-150W with an external power brick with the proper connector on the end.
+Another thing you need to consider is that many of these motherboards run on 19V, and you need an HP/DELL connector style 90-150W with an external power brick with the proper connector on the end.
 Some even use alternative power inputs not defined in the Intel System Design Guide (as below).
 For example, Gigabyte boards can run on 12-19V and use a more conventional 2.1mm (ID) x 5.5mm (OD) DC input power socket rather than the 7.4mm (OD) x 5.0mm (Inner D) + Inner Pin (0.6mm) DELL/HP style.

 27

-Others are supplemented by onboard Molex style power connectors usually with strict rules about NOT supplying both power inputs from different power sources (refer to their manuals).
+Others are supplemented by onboard Molex-style power connectors, usually with strict rules about NOT supplying both power inputs from different power sources (refer to their manuals).

 thin%2Bmini-itx%2Bpower